richardhenyash/perkulater/README.md

 [World Coffee Portal](https://www.worldcoffeeportal.com/Latest/InsightAnalysis/2020/November/Home-Is-Where-the-Coffee-Is)
 [BBC News](https://www.bbc.com/future/bespoke/made-on-earth/how-the-coffee-trade-survived-Covid-19.html)

-**Perkulater** aims to provide great quality, ethically sourced and expertly roasted coffee beans and ground coffee, delivered to your home.
+**perkulater** aims to provide great quality, ethically sourced and expertly roasted coffee beans and ground coffee, delivered to your home.
 The business will initially focus on providing a just a handful of lovingly curated, high quality coffees.
 If the initial business proves to be successful, the future growth strategy would be to begin to expand into offering **cold brew**, **coffee making equipment** e.g. V60 drippers, stove top espresso pots, AeroPress coffee makers etc., **coffee pods** and eventually **branded merchandise**.

-Please note that at this stage, **perkulater** is a ficticious store which has been created for the purposes of satisfying the requirements for the **Code Institute** Full Stack Development Course Milestone Project 4.
+Please note that at this stage, **perkulater** is a fictitious store which has been created for the purposes of satisfying the requirements for the **Code Institute** Full Stack Development Course Milestone Project 4.

 ## Mission Statement ##
 To provide great quality, ethically sourced and expertly roasted coffee beans and ground coffee, delivered to your home.